newhavenrb/conferences/Template.md

 ## Notes

 * This layout is just a suggestion.
-* It's kinda based on how Wikipedia works (e.g. an "External Links" section)
+* It's kinda based on how Wikipedia is organized (e.g. an "External Links" section)
 * Bullet points might work well.
 Paragraphs too.
 Up to you.  :)
 * This section is probably enough, but just in case here are some other ideas...